Several countries are a part of the Cassini mission.

 Courtesy of NASA

-Cassini carries over 12 instruments that it is using to study Saturn and
+Cassini carries over 12 instruments that will study Saturn, its rings,

-its rings and moons.
-The main spacecraft also carries a small lander called
+The main spacecraft also carries a small lander called Huygens.
+The Huygens

 through Titan's atmosphere and land on the strange moon.